On this page

 Currently we do not see any systematic support in the area of development of innovation and competencies connected to it on the national level, the only exception being the methodological materials aimed at teachers of lower secondary education and upper secondary general education, which help teachers tackle the concept of individual key competencies within teaching and competencies for innovation are part of those 'key competencies'.

 Another general system to support teachers is the system of further education of pedagogical workers (so-called DVPP - Další vzdělávání pedagogických pracovníků).
 It is a systemic and nationally coordinated process of further education of teachers following their pre-graduate preparation.
 During their careers, teachers have the right and obligation to participate in the DVPP.
-According to the National Institute for Further Education (NIDV), which is a state agency supporting the system, DVPP is a tool for development and innovations in the educational system in general.

 Based on the legislation in education, teachers have the right to 12 days a year as a time for self-study within the DVPP.
 They are entitled to the compensation of lost salary which they would have gained during those 12 days if they would stay had been at work.